 Johnson Matthey Cuts CT Division Sale Price by 26%

-Specialty chemicals company Johnson Matthey has agreed to significantly cut the sale price of its Catalyst Technologies (CT) division by more than a quarter to £1.33 billion.
-The firm has also extended the deadline for the unit's acquisition by Honeywell International, reflecting ongoing market pressures and business performance issues.
+Speciality chemicals firm Johnson Matthey has agreed to reduce the sale price of its Catalyst Technologies (CT) division by over a quarter to £1.33 billion, and has extended the deadline for the takeover by Honeywell International.

-As a result of the price cut, Johnson Matthey expects to return around £1 billion in net proceeds to shareholders.
-This will be achieved through an £800 million special dividend and a £200 million share buyback programme.
-Following the announcement, shares in Johnson Matthey tumbled by 16% in morning trading on Monday, highlighting investor concerns over the revised terms.
+Johnson Matthey now expects to return approximately £1 billion to shareholders via an £800 million special dividend and a £200 million share buyback programme.
+Shares in the company fell 16% in morning trading on Monday following the announcement.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list

-The sale of CT, which designs and produces catalysts for the chemicals and energy industries, had previously driven Johnson Matthey's shares to surge by nearly 60% over the past year before Monday's announcement.
-This strategic move is part of Johnson Matthey's broader efforts to turn around its business by focusing on clean air technologies and platinum group metal chemicals.
+The sale of CT, which designs and produces catalysts for the chemicals and energy industries, is part of Johnson Matthey's strategy to focus on clean air and platinum group metal chemicals.

 Pickt after-article banner — collaborative shopping lists app with family illustration